jafaryor/algorithms-and-data-structures/src/readme.md

 ```

 #### Table expansion and contraction
 To implement a `TABLE-DELETE` operation, it is simple enough to remove the specified item from the table.
-In order to limit the amount of wasted space, however,we might wish to __contract__ the table when the load factor becomes too small.
+In order to limit the amount of wasted space, however, we might wish to __contract__ the table when the load factor becomes too small.
 Table contraction is analogous to table expansion: when the number of items in the table drops too low, we allocate a new, smaller table and then copy the items from the old table into the new one.
 We can then free the storage for the old table by return-ing it to the memory-management system.
 Ideally, we would like to preserve two properties:

-1. The load factor of the dynamic table is bounded below by a positive constant.2.
-The amortized cost of a table operation is bounded above by a constant.
+1. The load factor of the dynamic table is bounded below by a positive constant.
+2. The amortized cost of a table operation is bounded above by a constant.

 You might think that we should double the table size upon inserting an item into a full table and halve the size when a deleting  an item would cause the table to become less than half full.
 This strategy would guarantee that the load factor of the table never drops below `1/2`, but unfortunately, it can cause the amortized cost of an operation to be quite large.